LioQing/wgpu-3dgs-editor/README.md

 - Modifying Gaussian attributes.
     - Masked modifications: apply changes only to selected Gaussians from selection buffers.
     - Custom modifiers: define your own modification logic using WGSL/WESL shaders.
-    - Built-in basic modifiers: color adjustments (RGB override or HSV modifications), alpha, contrast, exposure, gamma, and transformations (scale and rotation).
+    - Built-in basic modifier: color adjustments (RGB override or HSV modifications), alpha, contrast, exposure, gamma, and transformations (scale and rotation).
 - Shaders
     - WGSL shaders packaged with WESL, you can extend or replace them.